 - It is used to treat rheumatism, arthritis, and osteoporosis.

-- The silicon content present in this extract promotes collagen production, which is highly beneficial in maintaining the elasticity of skin.
+- Silicon content present in this extract promotes collagen production which is highly beneficial to maintain elasticity of skin.
 It is not only known to be an effective cure for premature aging, but also heals skin conditions like acne and eczema.

-- It is useful in the treatment of edema or water retention.
+- It is useful in treating edema or water retention.

 - It is effective in healing or treating wounds, stopping nosebleeds, and preventing hemorrhages.

 - It is known to reduce chronic swelling in the legs and relax muscle cramps.

 Silica present in horsetail not only slows down hair loss in both men and women, but also encourages growth of new hair follicles.
 It increases blood circulation, nourishes hair follicles, and encourages hair growth.
 The amino acids and phytosterols in horsetail help strengthen the hair follicles while also reducing oil buildup on the scalp.

 For hair growth, you can mix a few drops of the extract (i.e., horsetail powder mixed in hot water) into your shampoo, shake well, and store.
 Apply this mixture for 5-10 minutes after shampoo, before washing it off with water.
 Horsetail also has conditioning properties.